cdepillabout/open-blog-posts/2021-12-20-purescript-package-set-with-hashes.md

 ## Package Sets

-Here's an example of a two packages from a PureScript package set:
+Here's an example of two packages from a PureScript package set:

 ```dhall
 { abides =